 - Age-Friendly Victoria Declaration

-In April 2016, the Minister for Housing, Disability and Ageing and MAV President signed the Age-Friendly Declaration, which provides a commitment for State and local government to work together to create age-friendly communities.
+In April 2016, the Minister for Housing, Disability and Ageing and the MAV President signed the Age-Friendly Declaration, which provides a commitment for State and local government to work together to create age-friendly communities.

 - Elder Abuse Prevention

 We work with local councils to promote awareness of elder abuse and its prevention.
-In response to the recent Royal Commission into Family Violence and subsequent recommendations, elder abuse in Victoria now sits within the context of family violence.
+In response to the Royal Commission into Family Violence and subsequent recommendations, elder abuse in Victoria now sits within the context of family violence.
 The state government is redeveloping resources around elder abuse and continues to support Seniors Rights Victoria.